TobikoData/sqlmesh/docs/concepts/models/external_models.md

   columns:
     column_a: int
     column_b: text
-- name: external_db.external_table_2
+- name: external_db.some_other_external_table
   description: Another external table
   columns:
     column_c: bool
     column_d: float
 ```

-### Using the create_external_models CLI command
-Instead of writing the external model YAML by hand, SQLMesh can create it for you with the [create_external_models](../../../reference/cli#create_external_models) CLI command.

-The command locates all external tables queried in your SQLMesh project, executes the queries, and infers the tables' column names and types from the results.

-It then writes that information to the schema.yaml file.
+All the external models in a SQLMesh project are stored in a single `schema.yaml` file.